DataDog/datadog-cloudfoundry-buildpack/README.md

 cf restage $YOUR_APP_NAME
 ```

-### Statsd Away!
+### DogStatsD Away!
-You're all set up to use Dogstatsd.
+You're all set up to use DogStatsD.
 Import the relevant library and start sending data!
-To learn more, [check our our documentation](https://docs.datadoghq.com/guides/dogstatsd/).
+To learn more, [check our our documentation](https://docs.datadoghq.com/guides/DogStatsD/).
+Additionally, we have [a list of DogStatsD libraries](https://docs.datadoghq.com/libraries/) you can check out to find one that's compatible with your application.

 ## Building